Alert: Isolation Self-Test Failure

 To find the failure, perform a close inspection of all the components in the faulty string:

-- Inspect where the wires exit conduit, as nicked wires may occur here
+- Inspect where the wires exit conduit, and where wires pass through conduit bodies, as nicked wires may occur here

 - Check for improper field-made connectors or improper crimps